Camp Lejeune Environmental Contamination

 Philip C. Federico

-Phil Federico is a partner at BMBFC and leads the Mass Tort / Class Action and Environmental Law practices.
-Phil has been invited by Ed Bell to work on leadership for this case and selected by the America Association for Justice to help lead a webinar on the specifics of how to navigate Camp Lejeune litigation.
+Philip C. Federico is a partner at BMBFC and leads the Mass Tort / Class Action and Environmental Law practices.
+Phil was selected by the America Association for Justice to help lead a webinar on the specifics of how to navigate Camp Lejeune litigation.
 Phil has been involved in historic litigation with verdicts and settlements totaling over a billion dollars, including as co-lead counsel in a landmark environmental case against the chicken processing plant, Mountaire.